VishalRamki/PlayMusic-Legacy/README.md

 After cloning or downloading the current master branch, simply run `npm install` in the folder, and `npm` will take care of the rest.
 However, this bot makes use of Discord.Js, and as a result needs a couple other steps to get running.

 1. Ensure the FFMPEG is available on your machine and can be accessed via the command line from anywhere, i.e FFMPEG is in your PATH.
+2. Ensure that the folders `audio`, `database`, `logs` have all been created.
+As the system doesn't do it for itself.

+On Linux:

+1. `sudo apt-get install build-essential`

+On Windows:

+1. You need Visual Studio and Python 2.7.

 ### Setting up the bot